Tduncan15BRO/My-CV2/projects/index.md

 ### "The Limits of Understanding: Lacanian Pedagogy in the Composition Classroom"
 - **Journal**: *Journal on Excellence in College Teaching*
 - **Publication Date**: May 2025
+- Abstract: This article presents a challenge to notions of clarity—and its relation to understanding—within the college composition classroom by relying on Lacanian pedagogical theory.
+While the field of composition has issued criticisms against clarity in student writing, there has been less emphasis on interrogating clarity in instruction.
+By delineating Lacanian pedagogy, the article provides a theoretical and pedagogical framework for integrating Lacanian non-sense into the composition classroom.
+Through this integration of Lacanian non-sense through metaphor, the author argues that a procedural knowledge that exceeds conventional notions of understanding and provokes thought can emerge.
 - [Link](https://celt.miamioh.edu/index.php/JECT/article/view/1192)

 ### "Recognizing Exploitation and Rejecting Analogy: An Analysis of the Meat-Commodity"